 What is Elavil Prescribed to Treat?

-Elavil is FDA-approved to treat MDD (major depressive disorder).
-However, there have been a wide array of off-label uses, in a wide cross-section of populations.
-Elavil is not recommended for the under-25 population due to the increased risk of suicide in that age range.
-In a review of prescribing antidepressants in primary care, published in the BMJ 15 it was found that tricyclics (TCAs) were the most often prescribed off-label (81%) of all the antidepressant types.
-And, amitriptyline was the most often prescribed of the TCAs at 91% for off-label uses such as insomnia or pain.
+Elavil, known more commonly now as amitriptyline, is FDA-approved to treat MDD (major depressive disorder).
+However, there have been a wide array of off-label uses, in a wide cross-section of populations.22 Like all antidepressants, amitriptyline or Elavil is not recommended for the under-25 population due to the increased risk of suicide in that age range.
+In a review of prescribing antidepressants in primary care, published in the BMJ, it was found that tricyclics (TCAs) were the most often prescribed off-label (81%) of all the antidepressant types 15 And, amitriptyline was the most often prescribed of the TCAs at 91% for off-label uses such as insomnia or pain.
 Amitriptyline was among the least prescribed for its approved use, which is MDD.
-It was suggested in the review that the vast number of prescription drugs make it challenging for doctors to keep track of intended uses for various drugs, both new and older products.
+It was suggested in the review that the vast number of prescription drugs makes it challenging for doctors to keep track of intended uses for various drugs, both new and older products.

 Another possible explanation is that doctors are possibly relying on the zeal of pharmaceutical advertising that may suggest off-label uses for antidepressants in general.16,17